 To paraphrase, my job is to shape emptiness.
-This is rather obvious in a “form follows function” sense.
+This is pretty obvious in a “form follows function” sense.
 Primitive humans cupped their hands to contain water, not to make a fanciful, arty shape.
 “A pitcher cries for water to carry / and a person for work that is real.”
 (Marge Piercy, ‘To Be of Use’) The challenge of function is to create more than a pretty thing.
 Function is my chance to serve the people around me, to invite them to touch, and to be with them day-to-day.

 "The hills are shadows, and they flow / from form to form, and nothing stands / they melt like mist, the solid lands / Like clouds, they shape themselves and go.”